-Juvenile “firesetters” are chidlren or adolescents who engage in setting fires.
-This includes both children playing with matches or lighters and “playing” in an unsupervised situation, as well as children engaged in this behavior do so with very little forethought and with no malicious intent.
+Youth firesetting behaviors and misuse of fire has been identified as a serious safety issue.
+These behaviors can be an isolated instance or a repetitive pattern.
 Families and communities are found to be generally unaware at the importance of identifying and reporting instances of children found to be “playing” with fire, but the need to educate these individuals is important to prevent fires and injury occurring from other members of the community or to the child themselves.

-If you have a juvenile family member or child in your care that is found to be playing with or overly curious about fire, please contact your local fire department to set up an education intervention meeting to help keep the community safe.
+If you have a juvenile family member or child in your care that is found to be playing with or overly curious about fire, please contact your local fire department, or follow the link below to set up an education intervention meeting to help keep the community safe. https://www.CapeandIslandsYFIT.com

 Student Awareness of Fire Education (S.A.F.E.)

 The S.A.F.E. grant program provides resources for fire departments to teach fire safety education in schools.

 The Student Awareness of Fire Education (S.A.F.E.) program provides grants to local fire departments to teach fire and life safety to children in schools.
 The program teaches students to recognize the dangers of fire and the fire hazards of tobacco products through 23 key fire safety behaviors taught in developmentally appropriate ways.
 Fire and life safety is easy to combine with math, science, language arts and health or physical education lessons, making it easy to collaborate with school teachers.
 Since the S.A.F.E. program began in 1996, child fire deaths have dropped significantly in Massachusetts.